Proyecto-XCS-21-22/xcs-environment-project/README.md

 ## Exercise 1: JPA

 ### Task 1.
-Inside the **domain project**, create a set of JPA entities given the ER model you can find in the ER.png file.
-You will need also to create the java source folder.
+Inside the **domain project**, create a set of JPA entities given the ER model you can find in the `ER.png` file.
+You will need also to create the `java` source folder.

     mkdir -p domain/src/main/java

 ![Entity-Relationship diagram](ER.png)

-Use this package for your entities: `es.uvigo.esei.dgss.exercises.domain`
+Use this package for your entities: `es.uvigo.esei.dgss.exercises.domain`.

 ### Task 2.
 Inside the **Web project**, create a Facade class containing one method per each query (use JPA QL) in the following list.

 Use this package: `es.uvigo.esei.dgss.exercises.web`